datalad/datalad-catalog/docs/source/usage.rst

 .. code-block:: bash

-   datalad catalog create --catalog-dir /tmp/my-custom-cat --config-file path/to/custom_config.json
+   datalad catalog create --catalog_dir /tmp/my-custom-cat --config-file path/to/custom_config.json

 If no config file is specified, a default config file is used.